Help a lonely elderly person

 Friends of the Elderly also provides a telephone service where lonely pensioners can sign up to receive calls from volunteers and get some much-needed chat time.
 But if your German leaves a bit to be desired, then you can always contribute online towards the meal or present fund.

 If you still haven’t finished your Christmas shopping for the year, not to worry, there's still time.
 There are also plenty of ways to incorporate being charitable into your list.

 You can check out charity shops for gifts, particularly if you're buying for vintage clothes fans, or if you're stuck with a hard-to-buy-for secret Santa, you can always sponsor an endangered animal on the person's behalf.

 You could even sponsor an underprivileged child through websites such as SOS Kinder Dörfer, and “give a child in need a future”.

-Although the time for Christmas cards has already gone, you can always stock up for next year in a charitable way by going to a site like Alle Karten and browsing through their selection of cards which profit a range of charities with each sale.
+If you're already getting started on writing Christmas cards, you can always stock up for next year in a charitable way by going to a site like Alle Karten and browsing through their selection of cards which profit a range of charities with each sale.

 Help out at a soup kitchen

-A sure-fire way to spread the festive spirit is to help out at a soup kitchen this Christmas, although be warned you might spend part of your day being bossed around by a slightly intimidating but well meaning old German lady (as happened to one of The Local's reporters last month).
+A sure-fire way to spread the festive spirit is to help out at a soup kitchen or Tafel (the German word for food bank) this Christmas, although be warned you might spend part of your day being bossed around by a slightly intimidating but well meaning old German lady (as happened to one of The Local's reporters).